Bytes Are All You Need: Transformers Operating Directly On File Bytes

-Modern deep learning approaches usually transform inputs into a modality-specific form.
+Modern deep learning approaches usually utilize modality-specific processing.
 For example, the most common deep learning approach to image classification involves decoding image file bytes into an RGB tensor which is passed into a neural network.
-Instead, we investigate performing classification directly on file bytes, without the need for decoding files at inference time.
-Using file bytes as model inputs enables the development of models which can operate on multiple input modalities.
-Our model, \emph{ByteFormer}, achieves an ImageNet Top-1 classification accuracy of $77.33\%$ when training and testing directly on TIFF file bytes using a transformer backbone with configuration similar to DeiT-Ti ($72.2\%$ accuracy when operating on RGB images).
-Without modifications or hyperparameter tuning, ByteFormer achieves $95.42\%$ classification accuracy when operating on WAV files from the Speech Commands v2 dataset (compared to state-of-the-art accuracy of $98.7\%$).
-Additionally, we demonstrate that ByteFormer has applications in privacy-preserving inference.
-ByteFormer is capable of performing inference on particular obfuscated input representations with no loss of accuracy.
-We also demonstrate ByteFormer's ability to perform inference with a hypothetical privacy-preserving camera which avoids forming full images by consistently masking $90\%$ of pixel channels, while still achieving $71.35\%$ accuracy on ImageNet.
-Our code will be made available at \url{https://github.com/apple/ml-cvnets/tree/main/examples/byteformer}.
+Instead, we investigate \textit{modality-independent} representation learning by performing classification directly on file bytes, without the need for decoding files at inference time.
+This enables models to operate on various modalities without any hand-designed, modality-specific processing.
+Our model, \emph{ByteFormer}, improves ImageNet Top-1 classification accuracy by $5\%$ (from $72.2\%$ to $77.33\%$) relative to DeIT models of similar size.
+Compared to Perceiver IO, our model requires absolutely no modality-specific processing at inference time, and uses an order of magnitude fewer parameters at equivalent accuracy on ImageNet.
+We demonstrate that the same ByteFormer architecture can perform audio classification without modifications or modality-specific preprocessing.
+We achieve $95.42\%$ classification accuracy on the Speech Commands V2 dataset (comparable to the state-of-the-art accuracy of $98.7\%$).
+Additionally, we demonstrate that ByteFormer can operate jointly on images and audio, handling joint classification without explicit knowledge of the input modality.
+We release our code at \url{https://github.com/apple/corenet/tree/main/projects/byteformer}.

 [2]{\hyperref[#1]{Figure~\ref*{#1}#2}}